Online Aging-Aware Energy Optimization for Vehicle-Home-Grid Integration: METHODOLOGY

 Since the model is implemented online, the exact time when the user parks the EV is not known in advance.
 However, once the EV is parked, the user communicates the time at which they will pick it up again.

 The electricity price is known in advance, thanks to the day-ahead pricing.
 However, the household load is only known up to the current time, while future values remain uncertain.
-To address this uncertainty, an online hybrid LSTM neural network is used to predict the future household load.
-Additionally, at each time step a correction algorithm refines the predicted values based on actual consumption, making it possible for the control algorithm to calculate the optimal energy flows within the given time window.
+To address this uncertainty, a hybrid LSTM neural network is used to predict the future household load.
+Additionally, at each time step the controller updates the predicted values using the newly available data.

+The control strategy is formulated as a shrinking-horizon MPC problem, activated whenever the EV is parked.
+The prediction horizon corresponds to the parking duration, known only at the beginning of each parking session.